sdmeyers/sdmeyers.github.io/_posts/2013-10-23-gmail_vs_mail_app.markdown

 3. Check the "Show in IMAP" box listed next to "All Mail"

-4. In Mail.app select **Mailbox > Synchronize > *Gmail* ** from the menu bar.
+4. In Mail.app select **Mailbox > Synchronize > Gmail** ("**Gmail**" should be replaced with whatever you call you Gmail account) from the menu bar.
 Now wait for your account to synchronize, which could take a while since Mail may now download every email message you ever received in your Gmail account.

 Mail will now store this "All Mail" mailbox as an Archive.